Diversity, Equity and Inclusion

 - An accountability and feedback structure for individuals from our community to communicate with us what we have missed or if we, or a member of our community, have caused harm

 This is an iterative process and we undertake it with heart and transparency.
 There will be course corrections and multiple perspectives to integrate.
 We will make mistakes, and we promise to listen, take responsibility, learn, and adapt.
-We will provide quarterly updates on the development and implementation of these commitments.
+We will provide updates on the development and implementation of these commitments.

 Thank you to our community for taking the time to inspire, encourage, and hold us accountable, with compassion and grace.